 De minimis thresholds for the current and previous calendar years are provided below.

-Non-de minimis filers should notify the underlying providers that they will be a direct Universal Service Fund contributor for the calendar year.
+Non-de minimis service providers should notify the underlying providers that they will be a direct Universal Service Fund contributor for the calendar year.

 Obligations for De Minimis Companies